EmaSuriano/maintainable-icon-system-react/README.md

 > Demo Repository to setup an icon system that can be easily maintanable between React and React Native

+> One SVG icon to rule them all 🔥

 This repository serves as example of this article: [Building a Maintanable Icon System in React and React Native](Coming soon ...)

 ## Runnig the project